 RCTC’s Building Utilities Mechanic (BUM) major is designed to prepare students for careers requiring skills in the operation, maintenance, troubleshooting, and repair of electrical and mechanical equipment found in residential and commercial buildings.

-RCTC’s BUM program is comprised of 72 credits.
-First year instruction includes courses in boiler operation, electricity, plumbing, tool usage, welding, electrical controls, motor controls, and programmable logic controls.
-The second year of instruction includes courses in residential and commercial refrigeration, air conditioning, pneumatics, heating and cooling controls, and computerized energy management systems.
-Also in the second year, students are placed with a co-op training sponsor to gain hands-on work experience.
+First year instruction in RCTC’s BUM program includes courses in boiler, boiler operation, welding, electricity, plumbing, tool usage, hydraulics, pneumatics, electrical controls, motor controls, and programmable logic controls.
+The second year of instruction includes courses in operation and repair of residential and commercial refrigeration, air conditioning, pneumatics, heating and cooling controls, and computerized energy management systems.
+Also, in the second year, students provided an opportunity for an internship experience with a training sponsor to gain hands-on work experience.

-The Diploma and A.A.S. options are 72 credits and can be completed in as little as two years if taken full-time.
-Part-time options are also available.
+The Diploma and AAS can be completed in as little as two years if taken full-time.
+Part-time options for course Generals are also available.

-Program Start Date(s):
+Program Start Date(s)

 The Building Utilities Mechanic courses begin fall and spring semesters.
 Professional core courses are not offered summer semesters; however, some of the general education requirements may be offered during the summer.

 Building Utilities Mechanic graduates usually start in various entry-level maintenance operation positions in medical clinics, hospitals, waste to energy plants, power plants, hotels, education, manufacturing, processing and industrial facilities.
 Graduates of the BUM program may also be employed as service technicians in the Plumbing, Electrical, Heating/Ventilation/Air conditioning (H.V.A.C) fields, building trades, and some are self-employed in the Service field.